kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/11_Nodeport_Service/transcript.md

 - Finally we have The selector.
 This is a really important.
-It's the mechanism that links this service to our apache pod. basically it says only forward traffic to pods that have the label with the name of "app", along with the value of apache_webserver.
+Because this is the part that helps the service work out which pods to forward traffic to.
+Here the selector says, only forward traffic to pods that have the label with the name of "app", along with the value of apache_webserver.

 So if you were thinking that labels are just for storing some random bits of information, then you would be wrong.
 Becuase labels are needed for this labels&selectors concept to function.